-While Coinbase offers a straightforward trading interface for beginners and intermediate traders, FTX offers far more trading tools, charting software and features, ideal for advanced and professional traders.
+While Coinbase offers a straightforward trading interface for beginners and intermediate traders, FTX offers far more ways to chart cryptocurrencies with excellent features and is ideal for advanced and professional traders.
 The powerful TradingView charting package is integrated into the FTX interface, making charts ultimately customizable.
 This gives FTX users an edge and the ability to save certain views, which is ideal for active traders.

 Mobile App For Android & iOS